 Despite the significant decrease in the prevalence of smoking within the U.S., American tobacco companies have remained lucrative, in part due to a substantial increase in global trade.
-Although cigarette consumption fell by 20% in the U.S. from 1975 to 1994, cigarette production rose by more than 11% overall during this same period as companies expanded their markets to other countries.17 Companies targeted newly developed or rapidly developing countries, particularly in East and South Asia.
-The rapid increase of cigarette sales in these regions incited competition among large multinational corporations (MNCs), such as Philip Morris (PM), which aimed to dominate these new markets.18 As a result, the U.S. witnessed an increase of 18% in cigarette exports in 1988 alone and secured its position as the largest cigarette exporter in the world.18

-The increase in cigarette exports from Western HICs to LMICs continued throughout the subsequent decade.
-In 2005, for example, the British American Tobacco (BAT) company reported that it sold 40 billion cigarettes in Equatorial and West Africa.19 Smokers in Sub-Saharan Africa contributed an estimated \$340 million to BAT's net earnings.19 By 2008, BAT reported that approximately 75% of its sales are concentrated in developing countries.19 According to Glynn et al., "The data are very clear in indicating that the tobacco epidemic has now expanded to, and become more focused on, the world's low- and middle-income countries (LMIC)."20
+Although cigarette consumption fell by 20% in the U.S. from 1975 to 1994, cigarette production rose by more than 11% overall during this same period as companies expanded their markets to other countries.
+Companies targeted newly developed or rapidly developing countries, particularly in East and South Asia.
+The rapid increase of cigarette sales in these regions incited competition among large multinational corporations (MNCs), such as Philip Morris (PM), which aimed to dominate these new markets.
+18 As a result, the U.S. witnessed an increase of 18% in cigarette exports in 1988 alone and secured its position as the largest cigarette exporter in the world.18 on the smoker himself. rial and West Africa.
+Smokers in Sub-Saharan Africa contributed an estimated \$340 million to BAT's net earnings.
+By 2008, BAT reported that approximately 75% of its sales are concentrated in developing countries.
+According to Glynn et al., "The data are very clear in indicating that the tobacco epidemic has now expanded to, and become more focused on, the world's low- and middle-income